Contextual Knowledge Pursuit for Faithful Visual Synthesis: Conclusion and Discussion

-Appendix~\ref{sec:appendix_kpp_synthesis} lists more images and videos generated by \ourframework on three datasets, and reports the visual result of our instructions for diverse synthesis.
-Appendix~\ref{sec:appendix_database} compares the \ourframework synthesis with real images, gives full details of our external knowledge base, and describes how our querier handles the knowledge context.
+Appendix~\ref{sec:appendix_kpp_synthesis} lists diverse visual results generated by \ourframework, and reports the visual quality evaluations.
+Appendix~\ref{sec:appendix_database} compares the \ourframework synthesis with real images, gives full details of our external knowledge base, and describes how our external querier handles the knowledge context.
 To make our system reproducible, we present implementation details in Appendix~\ref{sec:appendix_reproducibility}.
 Additionally, our code will be open-sourced upon acceptance.
-In Appendix~\ref{sec:appendix_knowledge_context}, we visualize the query results (i.e., the knowledge context) before knowledge aggregation.
+In Appendix~\ref{sec:appendix_knowledge_context}, we visualize the self-elicitation results (i.e., the knowledge context) before knowledge aggregation.